grahamcarman/docs/learn/scheduling-in-airflow.md

 - **`data_interval_start`**: Defines the start date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is created automatically by Airflow, or is specified by the user when implementing a custom timetable.
 - **`data_interval_end`**: Defines the end date and time of the data interval.
 A DAG's timetable will return this parameter for each DAG run.
 This parameter is created automatically by Airflow, or is specified by the user when implementing a custom timetable.
 - **`schedule`**: Defines when a DAG will be run.
 This value is set at the DAG configuration level.
 It accepts cron expressions, timedelta objects, timetables, and lists of datasets.
+The default `schedule` is `timedelta(days=1)`, which runs the DAG once per day if no `schedule` is defined.
+If you [trigger your DAG externally](cross-dag-dependencies.md), set the `schedule` to `None`.
 - **`start_date`**: The first date your DAG will be executed.
 This parameter is required for your DAG to be scheduled by Airflow.
 - **`end_date`**: The last date your DAG will be executed.
 This parameter is optional.